-So many wires, so many colors, so many kinds of wiring connectors.
+So many wires, so many colors, so many kinds of trailer wiring connectors.
 Yikes!
 Where do I start?
 I need a trailer wiring diagram.
+And, a little more information to make sure I get it right!

-There are several standards for trailer wiring, and if you search, you’ll find a different Trailer Wiring Diagram for each.
-They are for different things.
-And, then some people make it us as they go.
+There are several standards for trailer wires, and if you search, you’ll find a different Trailer Wiring Diagram for each.
+Each standard has it’s different purpose, so please don’t just make it up as you go.
 Don’t get caught with a weird wired trailer.
-Follow these guidelines and make it great!
+Follow these guidelines and make it right!

 The following trailer wiring diagram(s) and explanations are a cross between an electrical schematic and wiring on a trailer.
 We recommend these standards because they are pretty universal.
 That said, for specific situations, there are industrial standards with different connectors and wire arrangements.
 It can get confusing, so if you don’t already have a specific standard in mind, follow these.